Jeremias20070617/customer-sentiment-dashboard/README.md

 4.  **Add Your API Key:**
     Once the app is open in your browser, go to `Settings` > `API Key Management`, paste your key, and click "Save".
 The key is stored securely in your browser's local storage.

-Install Dependencies:
-  Open a terminal in the project folder and run the following command to install all necessary packages.

-    npm install

-▶️ Starting the Development Server

-  Run the Application:
-  After the dependencies are installed, run the following command to start the development server.

-    npm run dev

 ---